securityfirst/tent-content/contents_en/tools/facebook/beginner/facebook.md

 * From any page on Facebook, open the Help menu under the question mark icon and select *Privacy Checkup* or *Privacy Shortcuts* for quick answers about privacy and your account.

-* In the Facebook app, click Settings > Location to view and delete your location history.
+* Click Settings > Location to view and delete your location history.
+To switch off location tracking, open the Facebook app you use on a mobile device, and go to Settings > Account Settings > Location > Location history.

 * Facebook privacy settings change frequently.
 To stay on top of them, we recommend you read the news and check the site itself frequently, too.